Randsman Artists Management

 In concert, Mr. Hurtado has performed Beethoven’s Ninth Symphony with the West Michigan Symphony Orchestra, Liszt’s A Faust Symphony with the Traverse Symphony Orchestra, Bach’s Magnificat and G Major Mass with Sacramento Choral Society and Orchestra, Messiah with the Central United Methodist Church (MI), and gala concerts with Utah Symphony and Opera, Festival Opera at Walnut Creek, Temple Square Orchestra and Chorale of Salt Lake City, Santa Rosa Symphony and Martinez Opera.

-Mr. Hurtado was trained as a young artist with Central City Opera, Opera North and Utah Festival Opera.
-He holds DM, MM, and BM degrees in voice performance from Florida State University, Cincinnati College-Conservatory of Music, and Brigham Young University respectively.
+Mr. Hurtado has been studying voice with Jack LiVigni since 2020, moving into the spinto tenor repertoire.
+He was trained as a young artist with Central City Opera, Opera North and Utah Festival Opera.
+He holds degrees in voice from Florida State University, Cincinnati College-Conservatory of Music, and Brigham Young University.

 "Like a prince charming incarnate he cuts quite a figure on stage.
 His singing is based on solid, melifluous legato that never falters, and his money notes are worth every penny"